NCIP/gdc-docs/docs/Encyclopedia/Aligned_Reads.md

 # Aligned Reads #
 ## Description ##
 A read is a sequence obtained from a single sequencing experiment.
-Typically a read is produced when a base calling program interprets information from a chromatogram trace file produced from a sequencing machine.[1]
+Typically a read is produced when a base calling program interprets information from a chromatogram trace file produced from a sequencing machine.
 An aligned read, is a sequence that has been aligned to a common reference genome.
 ## Overview ##
 The GDC supports the submission of aligned reads, in addition to unaligned reads.
 A data file containing aligned reads is used as input to GDC workflows.
 ### Data Formats ###